 For example, many of the denied PTSD claims that make their way to our lawyers are turned down because the veteran does not correctly identify and verify a PTSD stressor.
 There are lots of different ways to prove PTSD stressors that our lawyers use.
 These are simple tools that our lawyers have learned filing thousands of VA disability appeals.
 Buddy statements and incorporating the stressor into your BVA brief can make all the difference.
 You can’t expect the VA to just accept your word a stressor event happened.
 Act like a veterans disability benefits lawyer and make a strong case.

 Another example is for veterans that have missing service records.
 Lots of veterans have their VA disability denied because of missing service records.
 An experienced veterans disability benefits lawyer can help you prove your claim with missing service records.
-We once had a veteran who was denied Agent Orange disability benefits because there was no records of him in Vietnam.
+We once had a veteran who was denied Agent Orange disability benefits because there were no records of him in Vietnam.
 We submitted photos of him in Vietnam, lay statements from friends and family, and buddy statements from fellow Army veterans.
 He went on to win his claim because the evidence was overwhelming that he had boots on the ground in Vietnam.

 Talk to a Lawyer About Your Chances of Winning a VA Disability Appeal

 Not sure about your chances of winning a VA disability appeal?
-Lets talk about your denial or low-rating.
+Let’s talk about your denial or low-rating.
 We can discuss your appeal, evidence, Rating Decision letter, and determine if we think you should appeal.
 Sometimes we have to tell veterans they shouldn’t appeal because they are receiving the correct rating.
 We are going to give you an honest opinion of your appeal and what we think you should do at this time.

 Need help with your claim?
 Give the VA disability denial lawyers at Woods & Woods a call.
 There is never a fee for a legal consultation.
 You only pay Woods & Woods VA disability appeal lawyers if you hire us and we win your appeal.
 If we do not win your appeal, you pay nothing.
 Our law firm never asks for money upfront.
 Our fee is a percentage of back pay and case expenses only if your appeal is successful.